How Courts Determine the Validity of Prenuptial Agreements

 There was no long, drawn-out, expensive court process.
 Their Oklahoma divorce was quickly granted and they both moved on with their own lives without the animosity that often results from a difficult and contentious divorce proceeding.

 Some lawyers who prepare prenuptial agreements equate having such an agreement with having insurance to cover catastrophic events, like earthquakes or floods.
 You hope nothing like that ever happens to you, but if it does you are glad you have coverage.
+A prenup can help protect assets such as inheritances, business interests, or personal valuables.
 The following situations make it particularly beneficial to have a valid prenup:

-According to a report in Forbes, the current president of the United States had a prenup with his first wife that was declared invalid.
+According to a report in Forbes, the current President of the United States had a prenup with his first wife that was declared invalid.
 The couple had been married for 15 years and had three children together.
+The court found the prenup unenforceable due to problematic clauses that did not meet legal standards.
 One clause of the prenup said that the wife would return any gifts, including cars and fur coats, to her husband in the event of the divorce.
-During the divorce litigation, the president did not object to deleting that clause from the agreement.
+During the divorce litigation, the President did not object to deleting that clause from the agreement.

 After a prolonged court battle, they eventually settled their financial differences in an agreement that remains confidential.
-The president later said he learned a lot from the battle with his first wife, so he had an “ironclad” prenup with his second wife.
+The prenup played a significant role in the divorce negotiations, influencing the settlement process even though it was ultimately not upheld.
+The President later said he learned a lot from the battle with his first wife, so he had an “ironclad” prenup with his second wife.
 As indeed he did.
 His second wife was unsuccessful in her attempt to have the prenup invalidated.
 Rumor has it that he has a similar ironclad prenup agreement with his third wife.

 There have been prolonged court battles when one party challenges the validity of the prenup.
 A few years ago, the first wife of a well-known baseball player filed a petition for divorce.
 She requested sole custody of their two children, their $12 million Florida mansion, her Mercedes, and a court order invalidating their prenup.
 That would mean the court would then make an equitable distribution of their marital property under Florida law.